anking2k/fast-cli-speed-test/README.md

 ## Script

-Please this script in a local directory of your choosing and then simply execute it to begin the continuous speed test.
+Place the "check_speed.ps1" script in a local directory of your choosing and then simply execute it to begin the continuous speed test.